-Endocrine research at the University of Birmingham addresses the role of hormones in obesity, diabetes, cancer, infertility and many other conditions to find new diagnostic tools and treatments that will make a difference.
+Our endocrine research, which takes place in the laboratories located in the Centre for Endocrinology, Diabetes, and Metabolism (CEDAM) at the University of Birmingham, addresses the critical role of hormones in obesity, diabetes, cancer, infertility and many other conditions to find new diagnostic tools and treatments that will make a difference.

 Our strengths lie in understanding the causes of rare diseases such as congenital adrenal hyperplasia, adrenal insufficiency and premature puberty that exemplify mechanisms that are of importance in common diseases such as obesity, diabetes, and polycystic ovary syndrome, the leading cause of female infertility.